 Originally constructed in 1825 as a coach house for The Old Manor, the traditional detached brick and flint property has been extensively refurbished to offer light and spacious accommodation.

-The front door opens onto a wide hallway, through to a generous kitchen with sociable dining area and south facing living room with access to the garden.
+The front door opens onto a wide hallway, through to a generous kitchen with a sociable dining area and a south-facing living room with access to the garden.
 The shallow open tread stairs lead upstairs to the bedrooms and bathrooms.

-Downstairs the living room has comfy sofas, log burning stove, SMART TV & DVD player, stereo and a variety of books and games.
-The fully equipped kitchen includes dishwasher and washing machine.
-A separate ground floor cloakroom is an added benefit.
+Downstairs the living room has comfy sofas, log burning stove, SMART TV & DVD player, a stereo, and a variety of books and games.
+The fully equipped kitchen includes a dishwasher and washing machine.
+A separate ground-floor cloakroom is an added benefit.

-Upstairs there are two generous double bedrooms, one with en-suite wet room, the main bathroom, and a third smaller room also with double bed.
+Upstairs there are two generous double bedrooms, one with an en-suite wet room, the main bathroom, and a third smaller room also with a double bed.
 Luxurious pocket sprung mattresses, crisp white linen and towels make for a relaxing stay.
-Triple glazing and gas central heating provide for a snug stay.
+Triple glazing and gas central heating provides for a snug stay.

 There are benches to catch the morning and evening sun and garden tables and chairs are provided in the Summer.

 The North Norfolk coast has been designated an area of outstanding natural beauty for 50 years.
 There are fabulous walks, amazing wildlife, and a brilliant array of places to eat.

 Cley is the perfect getaway destination with a thriving community.
 Local produce, wines, fresh provisions from award-winning Picnic Fayre Deli, cream teas at The Artemis Cafe, and fresh fish from Cley Smoke House.

 The village also boasts an established pottery studio Made In Cley, Pinkfoot Art Gallery, Crabpot Bookshop, and two pubs.

 Wiveton (1 mile away)